hisaylama/hisaylama.github.io/index.md

 ---
 Hi, I'm Hisay Lama.
 I'm a Physicist at the Imperial College London, U.K.

 I study mechanics of soft interface - particularly, wetting and wrinkling instability in soft materials.
-I’m particularly interested in quantitative research, that enables researcher to understand the properties of soft materials using the principle of physics.
-More details on physics research can be found in my [google-site webpage](https://sites.google.com/view/hisaylama1/XX?authuser=0).

-This website is particularly for sharing research projects pertianing to Machine Learning and Statistical Physics and its application in finance, complex system and quantitative image-processing.
-Few of my recent projects are listed here:
+I’m particularly interested in quantitative research, that enables researcher to understand the properties of complex system including the soft-materials using the principle of physics.
+Here, I share the research projects pertianing to Machine Learning and Statistical Physics its application in finance, complex system and quantitative image-processing.
+Few of my recent projects are listed in my [Github](https://github.com/hisaylama) repository.

-## Projects
+Previously, I worked on drying of colloids, pattern formation, active glass, cracking and warping.
+The details on this can be found in my [google-site webpage](https://sites.google.com/view/hisaylama1/XX?authuser=0).

 **Here are some of my notable projects:**